-”.

-6 The Mines Safety and Inspection Amendment Act 2004 s.
+7 The Mines Safety and Inspection Amendment Act 2004 s.
 57, 65 and 77 read as follows:

-“

 57. Saving provision for existing safety and health representatives

 The amendments made by section 56 do not affect the continuation in office of any safety and health representative who held office under Part 5 Division 1 of the Mines Safety and Inspection Act 1994 immediately before the commencement of that section.